-The subsections that follow map the empirical links between migration management, development and integration as these emerged in selected literature, but the review is not exhaustive.
+The subsections that follow map the empirical links between migration management, development and integration as these emerged in academic literature.

 Links between migration management and development

 The literature on migration and development does not primarily react to policy on migration management goals.
 Rather, Wise et al. (2013: 430) present a case for 'reframing the debate on migration, development, and human rights with particular emphasis on the promotion of a comprehensive, inclusive, and human-centred alternative agenda'.
 This approach closely mirrors the logic of the SDGs, as well as the Global Compact for Migration, in taking a holistic perspective on migration - where countries of origin and settlement alike have goals to reach when it comes to human development and welfare, and where migrants' rights are first and foremost human rights.